genepattern/genepattern-notebook/README.md

 GenePattern Notebook
 ====================

-Some notes on setup of GenePattern Notebook environment.
+Some notes on the setup of GenePattern Notebook environment.

 **IMPORTANT: The current version of the code only works with GenePattern 3.9.3 and up!
 Some features are only supported in GenePattern 3.9.5 and up.**